bit-3/rf_senti/src/DAgg/readme.txt

     todo : you have organize the data that comes from server as input NOT FOR TRANING FOR USE AND TEST

+collecting in all mode you can not put the data on the webserver as http response.